-The principal business activity of Bri-Chem is the wholesale distribution of drilling fluid products for the oil and gas industry.
+The principal business activity of Bri-Chem is the wholesale distribution, blending and packaging of drilling fluid products for the oil and gas industry.
 Drilling fluid, also called drilling mud, is a circulating fluid used while drilling oil and natural gas wells and in exploration drilling rigs.